Vipult/amdocs-assignment/assignment/README.md

 Pre-requisites:
 Docker desktop 2.0.1.4 should be installed to run this project.

+Use case and Functional flow:
+PUT or Update User Profile Scenario:
+1.Executing Update User Profile operation as described in step No.5 below will trigger an event and publish it to userProfileChangeTopic Kafka Topic.Authorization Service will act as a source for this UPDATE event.
+2.User Profile Service will act as a consumer for this event and will consume the UPDATE event received from userProfileChangeTopic Kafka Topic and Update either the address and phonenumber or both in User_Profile table in H2 DB.

 Steps:
 1.Git Clone the project from the repository using: